mcombeau/ft_transcendance/notes.md

   - Mute is weird when we unmute someone + mute broken when mute from context menu + mute from settings menu
   - Fix CSS on chat settings for small height screens
   - Double chat display in public chats
+  - SidePannel.tx:181 each child in list shoudl have a unique key prop

 - Project validation

+  - fix callback URL with 42API to use machine IP address port 8080
   - set score back to 10 for game
   - remove passwords for users
   - remove login page
-  - force HTTPS and force redirect HTTP port 80 to HTTPS port 443
-  - choose domain (localhost or ft_transcendance or whatever) and then fix callback URL for 42 auth
   - remove unused controller paths (i.e. chats controller since all is done through sockets)

 - Nice to have